monasharifi/Deep_Learning_project/README.md

 ## Future Plan:

 ## Related pevious work:
-* <b> State of the art method </b>The state of the art method for DR classification task has been published by Google and their collaborators in JAMA 2015.
+* <b> State of the art method: </b>The state of the art method for DR classification task has been published by Google and their collaborators in JAMA 2015.
 The results is based on a dataset of 128K subject which is not the same as the datatset we used and the best performed model is Inception V3.
 The finding of this paper is :</br>
  In 2 validation sets of 9963 images and 1748 images, at the operating point selected for high specificity, the algorithm had 90.3% and 87.0% sensitivity and 98.1% and 98.5% specificity for detecting referable diabetic retinopathy, defined as moderate or worse diabetic retinopathy or referable macular edema by the majority decision of a panel of at least 7 US board-certified ophthalmologists.
 At the operating point selected for high sensitivity, the algorithm had 97.5% and 96.1% sensitivity and 93.4% and 93.9% specificity in the 2 validation sets.more details can be found at https://jamanetwork.com/journals/jama/fullarticle/2588763
+ <b> Top deep learning winner in kaggle competition</b> The winning method of Diabetic retinopathy competition was not Deep Learning based but there are some proposed Deep learning approaches whith the highest rank of 5th in leader board.
+They proposed their own architecture and also benefit from data augmentation.
+The evaulation metric for their performance is Kappa metric which is not the one I used in this project and that makes comparison difficult.
+The details of the top deep learning proposed method can be found in this repo: http://jeffreydf.github.io/diabetic-retinopathy-detection/#code-models-and-example-activations
+ *